Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Introduction

 Thus, the heterogeneity of the LLM landscape and the tradeoffs between accuracy and cost make it challenging to determine the optimal strategy of: \textbf{\emph{Which LLM to select and how to prompt it, in order to answer all questions while respecting cost constraints?}} To address this, we propose a \underline{T}hrifty \underline{Rea}soning via \underline{C}ontext-Aware \underline{L}LM and Prompt S\underline{e}lection ($\alg$) framework. $\alg$ is a learning-based approach that solves reasoning questions by automatically selecting which LLM model and prompt to use for each question.
 Given a cost budget, including a total monetary price across all questions and an average per-query latency, its goal is to maximize the average accuracy of the responses.
-As shown in \cref{fig:clean-full}, $\alg$ achieves the Pareto front of individual LLMs by combining them intelligently.
+As shown in \Cref{fig:clean-full}, $\alg$ achieves the Pareto front of individual LLMs by combining them intelligently.

-Several recent works utilize multiple LLMs during inference with a focus on cascade design and accuracy-cost tradeoffs.
+Several recent works utilize multiple LLMs during inference with a cascade design, where queries propagate through a cascade of LLMs, considering the LLMs' accuracy-cost tradeoffs.
 Most aim to maximize accuracy and lack an explicit way to control long-term costs, as \alg has.
-More broadly, by posing the problem of LLM and prompt selection as a budget-constrained policy optimization, \alg provides a unified approach to efficient LLM cascades (see Table \ref{tab:compare}). \alg's policy can make informed decisions based on the full context of the LLM cascade, including the query embedding, answer statistics, and remaining budget.
+By posing the problem of LLM and prompt selection as a budget-constrained policy optimization, \alg provides a unified approach to efficient LLM cascades (see Table \ref{tab:compare}). \alg makes informed decisions based on the full context of the LLM cascade, including the query embedding, answer statistics, and remaining budget.
+Overall, this paper makes the following contributions: